ngcloud/bootstrap/docs/power_users.md

 # Kubernetes creation machine - pre-requisites

+This is for users not willing to use the creator docker image.
 We use kops to create a bespoke Kubernetes cluster for ngcloud.

 Install kubectl